1979 Dallas Cowboys season: Week 16 (Sunday, December 16, 1979): vs. Washington Redskins

-It took only two plays on the Cowboys first possession before rookie Ron Springs fumbled at the Cowboys 34 yard line.
-The Redskins took over and drove to the Cowboys three yard line.
-On third and goal Larry Cole sacked Redskins quarterback Joe Theismann and forced the Redskins to kick a field goal by Mark Mosley for an early 3-0 lead.
+It took only two plays on the Cowboys' first possession before rookie Ron Springs fumbled at the Cowboys' 34-yard line.
+The Redskins took over and drove to the Cowboys' three-yard line.
+On third and goal Larry Cole sacked Redskins quarterback Joe Theismann and forced the Redskins to kick a field goal by Mark Mosley for an early 3–0 lead.

-On the Cowboys second possession they once again fumbled the ball away.
-This time it was Robert Newhouse who gave the ball to the Redskins on the Cowboys 45 yard line.
-The Redskins drove to the Cowboys one yard line, but this time Theismann made sure there would be no field goal attempt as he scored himself, giving the Redskins a 10-0 lead.
+On the Cowboys' second possession they once again fumbled the ball away.
+This time it was Robert Newhouse who gave the ball to the Redskins on the Cowboys' 45-yard line.
+The Redskins drove to the Cowboys' one-yard line, but this time Theismann made sure there would be no field goal attempt as he scored himself, giving the Redskins a 10–0 lead.

-With the Redskins leading 10-0 going into the second quarter and the Cowboys offense showing no signs of life, the Redskins offense went back to work with an 80-yard, 7 play drive.
+With the Redskins leading 10–0 going into the second quarter and the Cowboys' offense showing no signs of life, the Redskins' offense went back to work with an 80-yard, 7-play drive.
 They finished the drive when Theismann connected with running back Benny Malone who eluded a tackle by D.D.
 Lewis.
-Malone raced down the right sideline for a 55-yard touchdown giving the Redskins a commanding 17-0 lead.
+Malone raced down the right sideline for a 55-yard touchdown, giving the Redskins a commanding 17–0 lead.

-The Cowboys offense seemed to wake up on their next possession.
-They put together a 13 play, 70 yard drive.
-From the Redskins one yard line it was Ron Springs who would make up for his earlier fumble as he scored the Cowboys first touchdown of the game.
-The Redskins were now leading 17-7 with a little more than four minutes left in the first half.
+The Cowboys' offense seemed to wake up on their next possession.
+They put together a 13-play, 70-yard drive.
+From the Redskins' one-yard line, Ron Springs made up for his earlier fumble as he scored the Cowboys' first touchdown of the game.
+The Redskins now led 17–7 with a little more than four minutes left in the first half.

-With only 1:48 left in the first half the Cowboys got the ball back on their own 15 yard line.
-Staubach went to work as he connected with Tony Hill three times and Drew Pearson once to get to the Redskins 26 yard line.
-With only nine seconds remaining Staubach connected with Preston Pearson for the touchdown as Pearson made a diving catch in the end zone.
-The Cowboys had fought their way back into the game with two second quarter touchdowns.
-They went into the half down 17-14.
+With only 1:48 left in the first half, the Cowboys got the ball back on their own 15-yard line.
+Staubach went to work as he connected with Tony Hill three times and Drew Pearson once to get to the Redskins' 26-yard line.
+With only nine seconds remaining, Staubach connected with Preston Pearson for a touchdown as Pearson made a diving catch in the end zone.
+The Cowboys had fought their way back into the game with two second-quarter touchdowns.
+They went into the half down 17–14.

-In the third quarter the Cowboys defense shutdown the Redskins offense.
-The Cowboys offense took advantage and scored the only touchdown of the quarter, which gave them their first lead of the game.
-After a short Redskins punt the Cowboys took over at their own 48 yard line.
+In the third quarter the Cowboys' defense shut down the Redskins' offense.
+The Cowboys' offense took advantage and scored the only touchdown of the quarter, which gave them their first lead of the game.
+After a short Redskins punt the Cowboys took over at their own 48-yard line.
 They needed only nine plays, which included a Butch Johnson reverse that gained 13 yards.
-Preston Pearson took a short pass from Staubach and got the Cowboys to the two yard line.
+Preston Pearson took a short pass from Staubach and got the Cowboys to the two-yard line.
 Like Ron Springs in the first half, it was now Newhouse's turn to make up for his earlier fumble.
-He scored from the two yard line, giving the Cowboys a 21-17 lead.
+He scored from the two-yard line, giving the Cowboys a 21–17 lead.